An Equivariant Pretrained Transformer for Unified 3D Molecular Representation Learning: Introduction

-In response to these challenges, we introduce Equivariant Pretrained Transformer (EPT), which consists of three components: unified molecular modeling, equivariant full-atom transformer, and block-level denoising pretraining, each of which is described below: \begin{itemize} \item The unified molecular modeling enhances each atom representation by incorporating block-level features that attend a broader context of each atom, such as the atom-level surroundings for small molecules and the residue-level belongings for proteins. \item The equivariant full-atom transformer is thoroughly designed upon generic transformer.
-It derives the embedding layer with one-layer equivariant GNN to reflect the graph geometry, and then update the atom-level scalar and vector features via the equivariant self-attention and feed-forward mechanisms in each layer. \item We propose a block-level denoised pretraining task, which requires the model to recognize the translation and rotation perturbations applied on each block, thereby enhancing the model's ability to model the complex hierarchical geometry of molecules. \end{itemize} We conduct experimental evaluations on a diverse group of benchmarks, including Ligand Binding Affinity (LBA) prediction, molecular property prediction on QM9, and protein property prediction on EC and MSP.
-The results show that EPT significantly outperforms previous SOTA methods on LBA, and achieves the best or comparable performance with existing domain-specific pretraining methods on other datasets, which desirably affirm the benefits of our work.
+In this paper, we propose Equivariant Pretrained Transformer (EPT), an all-atom foundation model that is pretrained from multiple-domain 3D molecules, including small molecules, proteins, and complexes.
+This represents the first attempt to develop a general model to handle atomic systems of various types.
+By leveraging a unified molecular modeling component, EPT is able to not only process all-atom information but also incorporate block-level features that attend a broader context of each atom, such as the atom-level surroundings for small molecules and the residue-level belongings for proteins.
+More importantly, EPT conforms to E(3) symmetry and is thoroughly designed upon a generic transformer.
+It derives the embedding layer with one-layer equivariant GNN to reflect the graph geometry, and then update the atom-level scalar and vector features via the equivariant self-attention and feed-forward mechanisms in each layer.
+In addtion, EPT adopts a block-level denoised pretraining task, which requires the model to recognize the translation and rotation perturbations applied on each block, thereby enhancing the model's ability to model the complex hierarchical geometry of molecules.